-(90 days) Open-pollinated.
-The deeply satisfying taste of its very sweet crisp dark red flesh brought my 2014 CGCF Exhibition Hall talk to a fitting conclusion.
-Thank you, Rachel Katz.
-This almost-round 10x12" light green melon with bold dark green stripes has defined good watermelon eating since 1964 when it was developed by Dr. CV Hall of Kansas State University.
+Citrullus lanatus (90 days) Open-pollinated.
+This almost-round 10x12" light green melon with bold dark green stripes has very sweet crisp dark red flesh and deeply satisfying flavor.
+It has defined good watermelon eating since 1964 when it was developed by Dr. CV Hall of Kansas State University.
 Tolerance to ANTH1,3 and F1,2 and a thick skin suitable for shipping make it a commercial favorite in the Middle Atlantic states and the Southeast.
 9.9% Brix at WSU trials.
 Vigorous vines.
 Pam Dawling who grows seed for it says 22 melons yield 1 lb of seed.
 1978 AAS winner.
-Recommended only for growers in climates warm enough to grow a 25 lb watermelon.
-Not adapted to cold northern areas. ③
+Recommended only for growers in climates warm enough to grow a 25 lb watermelon.②

 1063 Crimson Sweet - Organic